-As in the proof of Theorem~\ref{MainTheoremSmall}, the proofs of Theorems \ref{GeneralAlphaBeta} use Hausdorff dimension games as a tool to obtain a lower bound for the Hausdorff dimension of the target set, when Player I can guarantee a win in the game.
+As in the proof of Theorem~\ref{MainTheoremSmall}, the proof of Theorem \ref{GeneralAlphaBeta} uses a Hausdorff dimension game as a tool to obtain a lower bound for the Hausdorff dimension of the target set, when Player I can guarantee a win in the game.
 In this section, we introduce a new family of Hausdorff dimension games, and state a theorem which generalizes the result from \cite{DimensionPaper}.